-Completing a research degree develops specialist knowledge in your field and professional skills for a range of business settings.
-Whether you're interested in a career in academia or in the private or government spheres, you will be equipped with valuable skills that will make you competitive, no matter your chosen career path.
+By completing a postgraduate research degree, you will develop specialist knowledge in your field and professional skills for a range of business settings.
+Whether you are interested in a career in academia or in the private or government sectors, you will be equipped with valuable research, communication and networking skills that will make you competitive, no matter your chosen career path.

 Equality and Diversity